Are you safeguarding your income from a disability?

 Think a disability can't happen to you?

 Just over 1 in 4 of today's 20 year-olds will become disabled before they retire.*

 If you are employed full-time, it’s likely your employer offers some form of sick leave.
-Often, this is a short-term benefit that protects your income as you recover from an
+Often, this is a short-term benefit that protects your income as you recover from an illness or injury.

 In addition, many midsize to large employers offer their employees long-term disability benefits.
 These benefits are designed to replace some portion of what you had been earning, typically about 60 percent before taxes.
 Benefits may vary, depending on your ability to work.
 Some plans pay benefits only if you are unable to work; others restrict benefits once you can resume working at least part-time.

 Employer plans are an affordable option for most technology professionals because usually, your employer pays part of your long-term disability coverage.
 But there are some disadvantages: